Research

 To learn more:

-Holistically managing pathogens and nutrients in urbanizing tropical towns: Can sanitation technologies create safer conditions for beach recreation?
-Shows balancing priorities between nutrient management and microbial water quality.
+- Holistically managing pathogens and nutrients in urbanizing tropical towns: Can sanitation technologies create safer conditions for beach recreation?
+ES&T Water

 Utilizing Data Science to Leverage Resource Recovery and Carbon Capture